cobbzilla/omnium/README.md

     // remove a DNS record
     route53.remove('www.example.com', 'A', 'some-hostname')

+    // The above commands work identically if 'route53' is replace with godaddy

 # Driver Interface
 A driver is any JS file that exports an 'apiClient' function like this: